-Join Aaron F. Ross for an in-depth discussion in this video Editing materials, part of VUE: Animating a Landscape.
+Join Aaron F. Ross for an in-depth discussion in this video Editing materials, part of Animating a Landscape with VUE.

 - [Voiceover] Because of the object's centric method…in which View deals with material libraries,…some of the standard commands that you're used to…from other 3-D programs, are kind of buried and hidden.…For example, there's no obvious way for you to…assign a material to more than one object.…If, for example, I select the procedural terrain…and go up into the Object Properties Aspect tab,…right click on that sample, and there is…the ability to copy and paste from this menu.…I can copy and then go to another object,…such as the rock island and then paste that material.…